 Both the Albanian and Armenian languages are spoken by modern populations where the majority of R1b-M343 subclades are R1b1a1a2-M269 and R1b1a1a2a-L23 lineages, which point to a resurge of a Proto-Anatolian genetic component (together with European hunter-gatherer lineages) after the southern expansion of Yamna groups of R1b1a1a2a2-Z2103 lineages.

-In the case of the Armenian highlands, there is genetic continuity and levelling in the Middle East region during the Neolithic and Chalcolithic[Lazaridis et al. 2016], including ancient mtDNA lineages, also partially during the Bronze Age and Iron Age, which may point to a late and heavily male-biased migration[Margaryan et al. 2017].
+In the case of the Armenian highlands, there is ancestry levelling and genetic continuity in the Middle East region during the Neolithic and Chalcolithic[Lazaridis et al. 2016], including ancient mtDNA lineages, also partially during the Bronze Age and Iron Age, which may point to a late and heavily male-biased migration[Margaryan et al. 2017].

-This genetic continuity has traditionally been explained by a history of genetic isolation from their surroundings[Haber et al. 2016].
+This continuity has traditionally been explained by a history of genetic isolation from their surroundings[Haber, Mezzavilla, Xue, et al. 2016].